diekrz2/nl-ease/README.md

 - **Uninstall:**  `sudo make uninstall`

- ### Note:
+>[!NOTE]

-Moksha users can also create a personal application launcher that runs the terminal command `nl-ease --daemon` and set it as a startup application.
+>Moksha users can also create a personal application launcher that runs the terminal command `nl-ease --daemon` and set it as a startup application.
 This automates the loading of the configuration file and eliminates the need to manually launch the daemon every time the system starts.